 Particle count is a crucial test for assessing fluid and system cleanliness in filtered systems.
 These are:

-It measures all particles accumulated in a system.
-It involves metallic and non-metallic particulates, dirt, fibers, and biological growth.
-There are several test techniques for measuring particles in used lubricants.
-Each instrument and laboratory can produce different results.
-The Automatic Particle Counting method counts the number of particles in a sample using a device that combines a laser and sensor.
-The particle count per milliliter at different micron sizes was the typical way it was presented.
+Particle analysis measures all particles accumulated in a system, including metallic and non-metallic particulates, dirt, fibers, and biological growth.
+To achieve this, several test techniques are available for measuring particles in used lubricants, though results can vary depending on the instrument or laboratory.
+One widely used approach, the Automatic Particle Counting method, determines the number of particles in a sample using a device that combines a laser and sensor.
+Typically, the results are reported as the particle count per milliliter at different micron sizes.

 PAMAS S40 is a portable particle counting system for oil-based liquids like hydraulic and lubricating oil.